 International collaboration also provides context and a global perspective.

 Dr Brenda Weigel joined the RAC this year from the Masonic Cancer Centre, University of Minnesota, USA .

 “The benefits of having an external and international Research Advisory Committee are many fold: the reviewers provide local context for the work and are able to also place it within a global context; collaborative relationships can be leveraged and strengthened and it allows for perspective for the Australian resources to be maximized locally within the context of efforts in the US and internationally”, said Brenda.

-“Paediatric cancer is one of the very few fields where systematic research over several decades has moved us from a time when childhood cancer was almost incurable to one where approximately 80% of children survive.
+“Paediatric cancer is one of the very few fields where systematic research over several decades has moved us from a time when childhood cancer was almost incurable to one where approximately 80 per cent of children survive," she said.

 The opportunity to be a small part of the international effort to improve the lives of children with cancer and to have the opportunity to work with these amazing children and families every day is truly motivating,” concluded Dr Weigel.

 Donate to research and help find more effective treatments for kids with cancer.